These Cherry Cheesecake Protein Pops are a healthy treat based off a classic dessert. Bonus? They have just four ingredients and a punch of protein!

 - To remove from popsicle mold, run the mold under running hot water until the popsicles have loosened slightly and can be removed.

-- Optional: if you want a chocolate drizzle, put the combined melted chocolate chips and coconut oil in a small bag, cut off a tiny piece in the corner, and drizzle over protein pops.
+Optional: if you want a chocolate drizzle, melt the chocolate chips and coconut oil in a microwave-safe container in the microwave for 30-60 seconds and stir until smooth.
+Pour the melted chocolate into a small bag, cut off a tiny piece in the corner, and drizzle over protein pops.

-- Store any leftovers in an airtight container in the freezer for up to a couple weeks.
+Store any leftovers in an airtight container in the freezer for up to a one month.